simpleviewinc/cms-dev-assessment/README.md

 Submitting Your Assessment For Review
 ------
 When you've completed the assessment, submit your work via a Pull Request to this repo.
-Your Pull Request should contain three (3) folders that contain your solution; one (1) for each part of the assessment.
+Your Pull Request should contain four (4) folders that contain your solution; one (1) for each part of the assessment.